madef/docs-advanced-importer/docs/en/02_Importing_a_feed.md

 ## Importing a feed manually

 Start by clicking on the “Add” button in the “Feed” section of the “Advanced Importer” submenu.
 First, choose the feed to be imported.
-Then choose the model to apply.
+Then choose the template to apply.
 If the feed is in the native format, choose the “None” option.
 After this, access the “Feed” section in the “Advanced Importer” submenu to monitor the progress of the feed integration.

 ## Importing a feed automatically